ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 '<b><i>Hello, world!</i></b>'
 ```

-None of the tags are defined in the file itself[^no-tags-defined], hence it comes with builtin support for all the HTML tags you could want.
+The tags don't have to be listed in the file[^no-tags-defined], hence it comes with builtin support for all the HTML tags you could want.

+Going further, this type of usage in no way restricts

 This type of trick is *impossible* to encode in any modern statically typed language known to me.
-The semantics themselves are not too complicated, but treating modules as a *first class value* is not very popular.
+The semantics themselves are not too complicated, but treating modules as *first class values* is not very popular.

 ### SymPy